BerkeleyHCI/PolymorphicBlocks/getting-started.md

 While abstract classes like `VoltageRegulator` and `IoController` have many alternatives but don't provide an automatic default, many of the jellybean parts (passives like resistors, capacitors, and inductors, also discrete semiconductors like diodes and transistors) also have alternatives but an automatic default makes those choices optional.
 However, DSE allows searching through those and comparing alternatives.

-In the limited design so far, the most interesting part may be the inductor for the buck converter voltage regulator.
+In this limited design, the most interesting part may be the inductor for the buck converter voltage regulator.
 **In the design tree, expand `reg`, then `power_path`, right click on `inductor`, and select Search matching parts.**
 **Make sure to delete any other search configs to avoid an excessively large search space.**